ParthProLegend/reddit-userbot/README.md

 2. The bot will upvote and reply to comments in the specified subreddit.

-3. (Pending Implementation) Configure the bot's behavior in the `.env` file:
+3. (Pending Implementation) Configure the bot's behavior in the `.ini` file:
    ```ini
    [bot_settings]
    upvote_comments = True